 Bamboo screening.
 Super fast growing and they are tall and commanding.

 Pine trees.
 Pencil pines (like in the photo above) are good if you need a neat and tidy border.
 They are slim and won’t grow outwards.
 I have always loved the look of pines but they grow HUGE and some do take up width.
 BUT, if you hedge them often they will stay where you want them.
 We planted a whole yard in an old house once with ‘leightons green’ with the intention of keeping them tidy, but we’ve since sold and I drive past often and see the new owners have let them grow very big (like 10m tall!).

 Lilly Pilly.
-This is my pool above with a syzygium australe lilly pilly.
+Around a pool with a syzygium australe lilly pilly.
 They like lots of water!
-The pool did knock them to start with, but my husband cared for them lots and they came to life and now they have covered my whole fence.
 You need to trim them often so they will join up and grow in the middle to make them thicker.
 Don’t let them just run wild as they will always end up uneven (they seem to grow at different rates).
-This hedge of mine gets lots of morning sun.

 Escallonia hedge.
 I love this one.
 Thick and bushy and a gorgeous green backdrop.
 I have them bordering my driveway.
 Prune them often so they stay bushy or they will end up with holes.
 They will flower (I like the white variety – you can get pink).
 You can also buy mini versions for smaller garden beds.
 They are very hardy, but they do tend to look a little ratty after 10 years.
 Feed them lots, give them heaps of water and keep them trimmed up.